-The Fire Service may be gone but without proper immediate response, the real damage and impact to homes and business can linger for years.
-To get your residential or commercial property back to its pre-loss condition requires professional restoration services.
+The Fire Service may be gone but without proper immediate response, the real damage and impact to homes and businesses can linger for years.
+Getting your residential or commercial property back to its pre-loss condition requires professional restoration services.
 This is not the job for a do-it-yourself property owner or a fly-by-night contractor.
 Smoke and odor restoration can be very complex and troublesome in ways only a certified restoration firm can handle.
-Long term Real-Estate records can flag properties in impacted areas and if property owners cannot provide documented professional mitigation service records, the value of property can be adversely affected further increasing the devastating costs.
+Long term Real-Estate records can flag properties in impacted areas and if property owners cannot provide documented professional mitigation service records, the value of the property can be adversely affected further increasing the devastating costs.

 - Full assessment of the damage to impacted property, much of the effects of smoke and soot are not always visible, only the odor.